By Lisa on Jan 14, 2013 with Comments 2

 But in Cologne, especially in the Christmas Markets in December, there is a strong tradition of socialising outside whilst warming your hands on a hot mug of gluwein and munching on a sandwich stuffed to over-flowing with freshly barbecued salmon or pork.

-So, find your wooliest hat, your cosiest winter coat, your warmest gloves (preferably fingerless so you can fiddle with change and eat without having to remove them) and your thickest-soled boots and get out there with the locals to taste some amazing local street food and participate in a real German tradition.
+So, find your wooliest hat, your cosiest winter coat, your warmest gloves (preferably fingerless so you can fiddle with change and eat the street food in Cologne without having to remove them) and your thickest-soled boots and get out there with the locals to taste some amazing street food and participate in a real German tradition.

 Here are a few not-to-be-missed bites in Cologne’s markets, which are all made fresh to order:

 In Cologne you will see stalls dedicated just to barbecuing whole sides of mouth-watering salmon on open barbecues and then serving the delicately spiced fish in sandwiches of fresh bread cakes with a creme fräiche sauce.
 Unmissable.

 This beautifully roasted pork is carved to order and served warm in a sandwich with grated cabbage (of course – the Germans serve cabbage with everything) and delicious crackling from the pork itself.
 Smother this in mustard and you’re in heaven.

 Surely you’ve seen these before; they are the epitome of street food in Cologne and in Germany in general.

 They are a long, juicy sausage served in a tiny bread bun.
 Bratwurst are the most famous German sausages but there are normally different ones to choose from.
 Anything followed by “wurst” is going to be a sausage or sausage meat.
 If you are not sure what to order, go right up to the suspended grill and see what looks good.